Welcome | About TBE

 Nancy is an active participant in Early Childhood Educators of Reform Judaism, on the board of NECA (a metrowest Early Childhood Association), and a participant in various communities of practices for early childhood Jewish professionals.

-Being the Director of Early Childhood at Temple Beth Elohim gives her the opportunity to embrace her Jewish identity and provide families a path to learn about the Jewish part of their world and life.
+Being the Director of Gan Elohim at Temple Beth Elohim gives her the opportunity to embrace her Jewish identity and provide families a path to learn about the Jewish part of their world and life.

 Jillian joined TBE as Director of Development after traveling the country as a leadership gift officer for Brandeis University.
 Prior to Brandeis, Jillian worked in development at Walnut Hill School for the Arts in Natick, MA.
 Jillian’s career pre-fundraising/engagement focused on residential life, student experience, curriculum and operations at a number of artistic educational institutions in New York City including The Actors Connection, The American Musical and Dramatic Academy (AMDA), Alan Filderman Casting, etc.

 A completely unexpected but gratifying career twist for Jillian was her eight-year stint as a dorm parent at Walnut Hill School for the Arts, a role she and her family held while Jillian simultaneously worked at the school in development and program oversight.
 There are no words to describe living in an apartment in a dormitory with 40 teenage girls as you raise a family of your own, but suffice to say, it provided Jillian and her husband with training and memories to last a lifetime.

 Jillian is a former member of Temple Beth Elohim and fully acknowledges the incredible impact the temple made on her family’s relationship to Judaism, Tikkun Olam and spirituality.
 To re-enter the community as a member of the senior leadership in this meaningful manner is a gift.
 Jillian lives in Wayland with her husband, Bryan, and two children, Ori and Talia.